Close mobile menu

 • Students who have a scheduled oral defence date may not be required to submit the Annual Committee Meeting Report.

-• A supervisory committee meeting report form must be completed and submitted to the program office by all students.
+• An Annual Committee Meeting Report must be completed and submitted to the program office by all students.

 Prior to scheduling the Milestone examination, PhD and Direct PhD students must submit their Dissertation Proposal: MECH-Thesis and Proposal Form and a dissertation proposal to the Graduate Program Office via graduate proposal milestone portal.